beginning of content

 Insoluble fibre is a type of fibre that doesn't dissolve in water.
 It's found in:

-Because insoluble fibre absorbs water, it helps to soften the contents of your bowel, and keep your bowel movements (poos) regular.
-This helps to prevent constipation.
+Because insoluble fibre absorbs water, it helps to make your stool (poo) soft and bulky.
+This helps keep your bowel movements (poos) regular.

 Resistant starch

-In general, foods that are less highly processed contain more resistant starch.
+In general, foods that are less processed contain more resistant starch.

 An important benefit of resistant starch is that it ferments.
 Fermenting produces substances that help to keep the lining of your bowel healthy.